Rock 'n' Roller Coaster: Disney's Hollywood Studios (1999–2026)

-On December 17, 2015, the location at Disney's Hollywood Studios hosted a special event to promote the release of Star Wars: The Force Awakens.
+On December 17, 2015, the location at Disney's Hollywood Studios hosted a special one-night-only overlay for Star Wars Galactic Nights, to promote the release of Star Wars: The Force Awakens the same year.
 The queue line featured Star Wars movie posters, the Aerosmith pre-show was disabled and the speakers played music from the film.
 The same Star Wars overlay also occurred on April 14, 2017.

-In 2016, the pre-show at Disney Hollywood Studios was edited to digitally remove a "crude hand gesture" made by Steven Tyler.

-In 2017, the Disney's Hollywood Studios location received new television screens mounted in spaces prior to the boarding area.
-They show loading and safety tips in an effort to reduce boarding time.
+In 2016, the pre-show at Disney's Hollywood Studios was edited to digitally remove a "crude hand gesture" known as "The Shocker" made by Steven Tyler.
+In 2017, the Disney's Hollywood Studios location received new television screens mounted in the queue line, as guests approached the boarding area, displaying loading and safety steps in an effort to reduce boarding time.
 In addition, the exterior of the main ride building was given a new coat of paint.